honeycombio/refinery/tools/convert/README.md

 	For config files, the new v2 config file is commented in detail to help explain what each value does in the new configuration.

-	For example, if the v1 file specifield has the same value as the default value, it will be commented out in the output file.
-Only non-default value is not commented out.d "MetricsAPIKey" in the "HoneycombMetrics" section, the v2 file will list that key under the "LegacyMetrics" section under the "APIKey" name.
+	Values that are the same as default values are commented out in the generated output file (since the default values are correct).
+Only values that do not match the default are enabled in the output file.

 	The tool can also convert rules files to the new rules file format.